What to expect at your first appointment | Acupuncture Kelowna

 • Then choose acupuncture points (often from the elbows or knees down) to release, nourish, or activate healing along the related meridians

 You'll then rest on the table for 15 to 30 minutes, letting your body integrate the treatment.
-The goal is to open communication within your internal systems so the body can do what it’s naturally designed to do — heal.
+The goal is to open communication within your internal systems and let your body do what it’s naturally designed to do — heal.

 Chinese Herbal Medicine